devakapatel/t9-nextra-3/pages/sem-5/question-banks/daa/unit-1.md

 The smallest value of n such that the algorithm with a running time of $100n^2$ runs faster than the algorithm with a running time of $2^n$ is **15**.

-## 16) An asymptotically fast algorithm running on Slow computer is better than asymptotically slow algorithm is running on fast computer for larger input size.
-(True/False) Justify your answer with supporting arguments.
+## <mark> 16) An asymptotically fast algorithm running on Slow computer is better than asymptotically slow algorithm is running on fast computer for larger input size.
+(True/False) Justify your answer with supporting arguments.</mark>

 The statement "An asymptotically fast algorithm running on a slow computer is better than an asymptotically slow algorithm running on a fast computer for larger input size" is **True**.
 Here’s the justification: